 Towing fees:

-For towing an abandoned motor vehicle from private property, a towing service may charge a reasonable fee to be paid by the private property owner (or person in control of the private property).
+A towing service may charge a reasonable fee to tow an abandoned motor vehicle from private property.
+The owner (or person in control of the private property) must pay the fee.

 Storage charges:

-In addition to any towing fee, an owner (or lienholder) reclaiming an abandoned motor vehicle may be charged and must pay a fee for the costs of storage of the vehicle, however, no fee may be charged for storage for any period prior to the date upon which the form for abandoned motor vehicle certification is sent by the towing service to the DMV.
+In addition to any towing fee, an owner (or lienholder) reclaiming an abandoned motor vehicle may be charged and must pay a fee for the costs of storage of the vehicle; however, no fee may be charged for storage for any period before the date upon which the towing service sends the form for abandoned motor vehicle certification to the DMV.